 - Reduction of Wrinkles & Fine Lines

 If you’re looking for a procedure that will tighten sagging skin or target deep scars, you may be more interested in some of our other services, such as the PicoSure laser for skin revitalization or cosmetic facial fillers.

 What Is A Chemical Peel?

-A chemical peel uses a chemical solution that is carefully applied to the skin by our on-staff aesthetician.
+Our on-staff aesthetician carefully applies a chemical solution to the skin.
 The chemicals remove the damaged outer layers of the skin of the face, hands, or other parts of the body to improve the skin’s texture and look.